-Many of them have learned over the years to control their breathing and to relax in touch physical situations.
+Many of them have learned over the years to control their breathing and to relax in tough mental and physical situations.

 According to the American College of Sports Medicine, athletes who learn how to regulate their breathing to reduce stress, have less injuries and hold their confidence through the battle of competition.

 These top stars also cope with stress and loss much easier than those who do not know how to relax.
 Proper breathing also helps to control heart rate and blood pressure and increases endurance.

 Athletes who practice breathing exercises benefit as much from deep breathing as they do from physical training.

 Video – SEALFIT and Mike Bledsoe Box Breathing

 Sit in a room with no distractions or noises.
 Take slow, deep breaths in through the nose and out through the mouth.
 If you are lying down you will feel your belly rising and falling.

 This will help to reduce your heart rate and calm your brain waves.
 If needed, stop whatever training your involved in when you feel the need to center yourself and breathe deep.

 Video – Wim Hof breathing techniques

 Find a quiet place in your house that is peaceful.
 Turn off your cell phone.
 Sit in a comfortable position with a pillow if needed.
 Straighten your back and keep your head erect.
 Breathe in deep through your nose.
 Hold your breath for one full second.
 Slowly release through your mouth.
 If you are ok with this and no dizziness progress to two long seconds.
 Progress up to a full long count of eight. while you count to six.
 Hold your breath for a count of eight and then slowly release the air while counting to eight.